smcl/rbcz.py/README.md

 * get coverage to 100%
 * fix up IMAP support (it's untested and probably fucked)
 * check if it's possible to improve the parsing - there are a LOT of regexes that I throw around and it's not pretty...
-* ssvsvc is actually three fields - ss/vs/vc. confirm what they are, split them out and make sure they're parsed and stored
 * check if anyone I know gets Czech statements, see if we can parse them too.
 Is there any other languages - German?
 * check if it works for non-Czech-Republic Raiffeisen